A Show About Your Ex: Comedy Inspired by Past Relationships - NOW Magazine

 - More

-Mahjong Mafia presents A Show About Your Ex: Comedy Inspired by Past Relationships.
-Every show will be based on audience.
+Mahjong Mafia show will be based on audience members' wonderful or not so wonderful past relationships.
+Headlined by Affirmative Action.

-Mahjong Mafia presents A Show About Your Ex: Comedy Inspired by Past Relationships.
-Every show will be based on audience members’ wonderful or not so wonderful past relationships.
-If it’s date night or just go out to see some comedy night this is the funniest and most diverse show in Toronto.
-Doors 7:30 pm. $15. https://www.eventbrite.ca/e/a-show-about-your-ex-comedy-inspired-by-past-relationships-tickets-183866679187?aff=ebdsoporgprofile
+Mahjong Mafia show will be based on audience members’ wonderful or not so wonderful past relationships.

-Headlined by Affirmative Action and joined each week by some of the best comedians in Toronto.
+Headlined by Affirmative Action and joined each week by some of the best comedians in Toronto!
+Affirmative Action is an improv troupe from Toronto with performers with a diverse cultural background.

 Location Address - 154 Danforth, Toronto, Ontario M4K 1N1